 Find out the types of payments you, as a QROPS manager, need to report to HMRC and information you must give to your members.

 You need to tell HM Revenue and Customs (HMRC) and your members about payments from pension savings if you’re the scheme manager of a qualifying recognised overseas pension scheme (QROPS).

 You only need to tell HMRC about payments from pension savings that have received UK tax relief.

 Tell HMRC about a payment

-You need to tell HMRC within 90 days when you make a payment, including transfers, or purchase taxable property from pension savings that either:
+You need to tell HMRC within 90 days when you make a payment, including transfers from pension savings that are paid either:

-- were transferred to your scheme in the last 10 years
+- into an overseas scheme on or after 6 April 2017 that have benefited from UK tax relief were transferred to your scheme in the last 10 years

-- are paid to or in respect of a scheme member who is a UK resident or has been a UK resident in the previous 5 tax years
+- to or in respect of a scheme member who’s a UK resident or has been a UK resident in the previous 5 tax years

 You have to report: